mnyamamo/CarolinaTaylor.github.io/projects/research.md

 The U.S. Department of Services Animal website defines service animals as those that perform specific tasks for individuals with disabilities, aiding them in overcoming limitations caused by their condition (Batiste, Carter L & Fullmer C, 2011., p3).
 The Americans with Disabilities Act (ADA) outlines various tasks these animals undertake, such as aiding individuals with vision or hearing impairments, providing protection, assisting during seizures, and even offering support for psychiatric and neurological disabilities.
 Emotional support animals, distinct from ordinary pets, play a crucial role in spaces where domestic animals are typically restricted.
 Loopholes in the law exist, with Title III of the ADA defining service animals but creating ambiguity, especially concerning emotional support animals.

-You can read this research at the [Service Animals and Emotiomal Suport](https://docs.google.com/document/d/11vTA9OI36-52onotiW8nomZ_Q1rc3nBFG18Khuu8YLk/edit?usp=sharing).
+You can read this research at the [Service Animals and Emotional Support](https://docs.google.com/document/d/11vTA9OI36-52onotiW8nomZ_Q1rc3nBFG18Khuu8YLk/edit?usp=sharing).